Complete Guide to Top Online Electrical Engineering Degrees

 Graduates may take up senior positions in computer firms, government agencies, international settings, and universities.
 Depending on specialization, graduates may practice in areas such as applied electromagnetics, circuits and microsystems, robotics, research, and signal and image processing.
 Others venture into consultation roles.

-The electrical engineering certificate allows students to gain a foundational or advanced understanding of EE topics; students can pursue these programs at the undergraduate and graduate level.
+Online electrical engineering certificates allow students to gain a foundational or advanced understanding of EE topics; students can pursue these programs at the undergraduate and graduate level.
 Certificates typically require 5 to 10 courses, to be completed in one year or less.
 Admission to the undergraduate certificate requires a high school diploma, as well as coursework in math.
 The graduate certificate requires an accredited bachelor's degree in electrical engineering, computer science, or a related engineering area.

 Undergraduate certificates in electrical engineering introduce students to the hardware and software used in today's technical systems.
 Common courses include digital communications systems, microprocessors, electronics drafting, and circuits.
 Students learn the skills for interpreting electrical and electronics plans to help design and build electronics systems.
 The graduate certificate in electrical engineering provides a more focused course of study in a specialized electrical engineering area.
 Possible certificate specializations include digital signal processing, sensors and sensor systems, microwaves and antennae, and power and electromagnetics.